sagemath/sagewiki_to_gh-2022-10-10/WordDesign.md

 error.
 We don't have to raise an error: we could always return a word with parent Words_all."

-I say it migth return a word in the union of the parents.

 === 2.
 Add doctests ===

 A bunch of stuff is missing doctests.

-Here is the coverage in date of June 11th:
+Here is the coverage in date of June 25th:

 {{{
 ~/sage-4.0/devel/sage-combinat/sage/combinat/words$ sage -coverage .
 alphabet.py: 100% (27 of 27)
 morphism.py: 100% (35 of 35)
 shuffle_product.py: 100% (14 of 14)
-suffix_trees.py: 97% (46 of 47)
+suffix_trees.py: 100% (47 of 47)
-word.py: 97% (146 of 150)
+word.py: 100% (150 of 150)
 word_datatypes.pyx: 0% (0 of 61)
-word_generators.py: 95% (19 of 20)
+word_generators.py: 100% (20 of 20)
 word_infinite_datatypes.py: 81% (18 of 22)
 word_options.py: 100% (1 of 1)
 words.py: 100% (38 of 38)

-Overall weighted coverage score:  82.6%
+Overall weighted coverage score:  84.3%
 Total number of functions:  415
-We need    9 more function to get to 85% coverage.
+We need    2 more function to get to 85% coverage.
-We need   30 more function to get to 90% coverage.
+We need   23 more function to get to 90% coverage.
-We need   51 more function to get to 95% coverage.
+We need   44 more function to get to 95% coverage.
 }}}

+{{{word_infinite_datatypes.py}}} : Four concatenation functions introduced by Franco are still missing documentation and doctests.

-There are already many doctest inside of word_datatypes.pyx but they are not seen by the coverage script.
+{{{word_datatypes.pyx}}} : There are already many doctest inside of this file but they are not seen by the coverage script.
 I think that this problem is related to http://trac.sagemath.org/sage_trac/ticket/1795 which has a patch but still needs work.

 === 3.
 ReST the documentation (done) ===